 Skip to main content

-According to the UN, in 2018, 260 million children were out of school.
+According to the UN, 244 million children and youth were out of school in 2021.

 IIRR empowers rural people through an emphasis on access to education and training